TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 in an audible rather than a visible format.
 This is easy to do if you have text-to-speech (TTS) functionality available in your system, even if it doesn't have a Python binding.
-Most TTS systems have a command line program you can run, and this can be invoked from a handler using :mod:`subprocess`.
+Most TTS systems have a command line program you can run, and this can be invoked kutoka a handler using :mod:`subprocess`.
 It's assumed here that TTS command line programs won't expect to interact with users or take a long time to complete, and that the frequency of logged messages will be not so high as to swamp the user with messages, and that it's acceptable to have the